Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

 Voibe: On-Device Mac Dictation with Zero-Config Developer Mode

-Voibe is a Mac-native dictation app built around two principles: audio never leaves the device, and integration with Mac developer tools should require zero configuration.
+Voibe is a Mac dictation app built around two principles: your audio is never stored, sold, or used to train AI โ with a fully on-device mode where nothing leaves your Mac โ and integration with Mac developer tools should require zero configuration.

 What Voibe Does